 2. Areas of Faculty Responsibility

 ECE Department faculty members engage in activities associated with teaching, research, and extension/engagement and service.
 It is expected that ECE Department faculty will engage in teaching and mentoring students, research directed towards discovery and reporting of knowledge, extension and engagement with constituencies outside the university, and service in professional societies and within the university.
-It is expected that faculty will participate in a balance of these activities, the exact balance for individual faculty members will be described in their Statement of Mutual Expectations.
+It is expected that faculty will participate in a balance of these activities; the exact balance for individual faculty members will be described in their Statement of Faculty Responsibilities (SFR).

 3. General Standards

 Reappointment, promotion and tenure will be evaluated for each department faculty member with an appropriate and individual consideration across their responsibilities and with due consideration to total and effective service to the institution.
-Evidence of good teaching and research must accompany each positive recommendation for reappointment, promotion and tenure.
+Evidence of good teaching and/or research as appropriate must accompany each positive recommendation for reappointment, promotion and tenure.

 Reappointment at the rank of assistant professor requires that the individual is making satisfactory progress towards meeting the standards for promotion to the rank of associate professor with tenure.

 Promotion to associate professor may only occur with tenure and will be evaluated for each faculty member with an appropriate and individual integration across the faculty member’s contributions relative to the faculty member’s negotiated SFR.
 In general, the expectation is that a faculty member will have demonstrated the potential to achieve national or international recognition for the faculty member’s contributions in scholarship and leadership.

 Promotion to Teaching Associate Teaching Professor will be evaluated based on a faculty member’s contributions in education and service to the department, institution and profession as delineated in their SFR.
 In general, the expectation is that a faculty member will have demonstrated the potential to achieve campus level recognition for the faculty member’s contributions in education.